 Are you clueless about wax melts?
+Have you ever had a desire to try one?
+I really love candles, but I know a lot of people who love the ease of the wax melt.
+They are very reasonable priced and there are so many different scented wax melts.
 For those of you who are new to the scene of wax melts, let me answer a few questions and please feel free to send in your questions and comments.
 We love hearing from you!

 How do I get the fragrance to smell stronger?

-Using the same fragrance, add some home oil by starting with the recommended amount noted on the bottle.
+You can always add more melts to your burner to increase the strength, but many fragrances come in a highly concentrated home oil.
+Using the same fragrance oil, simply add some home oil by starting with the recommended amount noted on the bottle.
 Read the directions as oil concentration varies by brand.

 - Be sure to weigh your fragrance oils on a scale, not measure in a cup or spoon.
 Some oils come in a bottle with a dropper which makes it easy to add a few drops at a time.

 - Add fragrance oil as the wax begins to melt and stir gently and thoroughly.

 - We recommend swapping out wax melts whenever you can no longer smell the fragrance when the warmer is 'on'.
 For some cheaper wax melts, this can be as often as every 5-8 hours of burn time.
 For luxury, high-end melts, your wax melts can hold up to 20 hours of fragrance.

 Wax melts are reusable as long as they still emit the scent.
 Old bits that have previously burnt can give a wonderful fragrance when melted and re-used.
 However, the smell gets weaker the more you use it until it completely fades.
 You can still reuse the wax and add new cubes to keep the fragrance going.

 Over time wax melts will lose their scent.
 So the answer is yes, then you know it is time to change out your wax melts.